zero2cx/spiral-matrix/docs/SpiralMatrix.md

 # SpirtalMatrix Progamming Interface

-The SpiralMatrix class instantiates an object which generates a spiral matrix of cells according to the specified parameters from the caller.
+Instantiating the SpiralMatrix class generates a spiral matrix that conforms to the specified parameters passed from the caller.
 The module is written in Python 3.x and is imported into your project with `import spiral_matrix` or `from spiral_matrix import SpiralMatrix`.

 For details of the command-line interface for this module, please [click here](../README.md "The command-line interface").